Balancing test: Referring to evidence

 When referring to evidence presented at a trial, the balancing test allows the court to exclude relevant evidence if its "probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly presenting cumulative evidence."
 This means that if a particular piece of evidence is substantially more prejudicial than it is probative, it may not be allowed in as evidence.

 Examples

 One balancing test from American administrative procedure law applies to the question of due process of law, a consideration arising from the Fifth Amendment and Fourteenth Amendments to the constitution.
-Due process questions concern what type of procedures are appropriate when the government takes away property or a privilege from an individual; the individual would argue that the government should have, for example, given them a hearing before taking away their driver's license or cutting off their Social Security benefits.
-This balancing test, of which it weighs considerations:
+Due process questions concern what type of procedures are appropriate when the government takes away property or a privilege from an individual; the individual would argue that the government should have, for example, giving them a hearing before taking away their driver's license or cutting off their Social Security benefits.
+This balancing test weighs such considerations as: